posthello-code/react-grommet-template/README.md

-Simple template for a react app with some things pre-configured
+Template for a react app with some things pre-configured

 * [Grommet](https://v2.grommet.io/) components ready to go
 * Navbar and page router set up, add new button links by adding `GrommetButtonNav` components to NavBar.js